webpack-contrib/closure-webpack-plugin/README.md

 [Closure-Library](https://developers.google.com/closure/library/) is a utility library designed for full compatibility with Closure-Compiler.

-**Note:** This plugin is a very early beta and currently uses a custom build of closure-compiler while necessary changes are integrated back into the main compiler repository.
+**Note:** This plugin is a very early beta.
 Only the java version of closure-compiler is currently supported.

 ## Usage example